Caleb-o/esolang/README.md

 ## Limitations / Restrictions / Caveats
+- This is a toy language and wasn't meant to get as big as it is now.
+A lot has been hacked on or rewritten to support new features.
 - No CLI args passed through
 - No string manipulation/construction
 - No file I/O